stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 reproducible environment.
 [Nodesource](https://nodesource.com/) maintain the Linux packages for popular distributions, and Docker, Inc. maintain the Docker images.

+If you need to have multiple versions of Node.js on the same Linux or macOS system, use [nvm](https://github.com/creationix/nvm).

 # Choosing a Code Editor or IDE

 If you do not have a